What is an Endoscopic Brow Lift?

 This procedure corrects drooping brows and eliminates any horizontal wrinkles and furrows that can make a person look either angry or tired.
 The muscles and tissues that cause the furrowing or drooping are reformed to smooth out the forehead, raise the eyebrows and reduce frown lines.

 Temporary discomfort, tightness of the skin, swelling, bruising, numbness and headaches are all possible side effects following the surgery.
 Bruising typically resolves itself within 10-14 days.
 The endoscopic brow lift is typically associated with minimal postoperative pain and much less swelling.
 Some slight discomfort and tightness from ear to ear across the top of the head and brow is common and can be controlled with pain medications prescribed by Dr. Sufyan.
 Numbness is also less likely with the endoscopic approach, but as the nerves heal slight itching can take place on top of the scalp.

 Dr. Sufyan usually suggests icing around the eyes for forty-eight hours postoperatively to reduce the swelling.
 He also suggests to sleep with your head elevated for approximately 5-7 days following surgery to further reduce swelling.
 Dr. Sufyan will likely want to evaluate your healing 3-5 days post operatively.

-What kind of anesthesia is used during a brow lift?
+What kind of anesthesia is used during a brow lift in East Lansing?